 Development & Alumni Relations Office Privacy Notice

-This Notice explains how the Development and Alumni Office (DARO), will collect and use your personal data for alumni and development activities.
+This notice explains how the Development and Alumni Office (DARO), will collect and use your personal data for alumni and development activities.
 City, University of London (City) is the data controller for personal data that we process about you.

-The University's commitment to alumni
+City's commitment to alumni

-- Start / Graduation date
+- Start/graduation date

 - Birth date

 We will keep a record of interactions with you for future reference and to help tailor further communications with you; as part of this, some emails sent by City may record whether the email has been opened and whether any links have been clicked on.
 City may then supplement these records with data from public third-party sources such as media articles, company and charity filings or social networking websites.
 Such information may include: